nus-cs2113-AY2223S1/tp/docs/team/insafhere.md

     * What it does: Allows the user to have a pleasant welcoming experience
     * Justification: This feature improves the Users' experience when using the app
     * Highlights: This enhancement required the use of external code reference
-    * Credits: This code is licensed under - CC Attribution CC BY 4.0. [#Link](https://www.quickprogrammingtips.com/java/ascii-art-generator-library-in-java.html)
+    * Credits: Code is referenced from [QuickProgrammingTips](https://www.quickprogrammingtips.com/java/ascii-art-generator-library-in-java.html)
     * Pull Request(s): [#149](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/149)

 * **Code contributed**: [RepoSense link](https://nus-cs2113-ay2223s1.github.io/tp-dashboard/?search=insafhere&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-09-16&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code)